cryptoprofitswitcher/CryptoProfitSwitcher/SRBMiner/ReadMe.txt

 "keepalive" : TRUE OR FALSE, POOL MUST SUPPORT KEEPALIVE COMMAND "pool_use_tls": TRUE OR FALSE, SET TO TRUE IF CONNECTING TO A SSL/TLS POOL "job_timeout" : NUMBER IN SECONDS, IF NO NEW JOB RECEIVED FOR 'job_timeout' SECONDS, MINER RECONNECTS TO THE POOL TO GET NEW JOB, IF NOT SET DEFAULT IS 900 (15 MIN)
+"max_difficulty" : NUMBER, IF POOL DIFFICULTY IS ABOVE THIS VALUE, MINER WILL DISCONNECT AND RECONNECT TO THE POOL

 If you want to create a separate config and pools for a different coin, use --config and --pools parameter.